Feng-Zhang-Dark-Knight/starWar/README.md

 # starWar

 ### How to run the game?
-Run this game with the following command:
+<p>Run this game with the following command:

 python3 star_war.python